-The Mount's Child Study Centre is licensed by the Province of Nova Scotia, Department of Community Services, to provide child care for a maximum of 40 children ages two to five inclusive.
+The Mount's Child Study Centre is licensed by the Province of Nova Scotia, Department of Education and Early Childhood Development, to provide child care for a maximum of 40 children ages two to five inclusive.

-Located behind the Seton Annex on the Mount's spacious wooded campus, the Child Study Centre offers developmentally appropriate facilities for full-day care and part-day programs as follows:
+Located behind the Seton Annex on the Mount's spacious wooded campus, the Child Study Centre offers developmentally appropriate programs for full-day care and part-day programs as follows:

-- Three morning per week (Monday, Wednesday, Friday);
+- Three mornings per week (Monday, Wednesday, Friday)

-- Three afternoons per week (Monday, Wednesday, Friday); or
+- Three afternoons per week (Monday, Wednesday, Friday)

 - Two afternoons per week (Tuesday and Thursday)

 During the core of the morning and afternoon programs, part-day and full-day children are grouped together.
 Throughout the day, the children's time is balanced between indoor and outdoor play activities.